IndiaAparicio/freedomGame/documentations/documentation.md

 But I decided to use different kinds of icons:

 To make clear which Events influence the Scores in which ways, I decided to create Icons as Feedback-Elements.
 The icons will be displayed next to the score in either red or green.
-Because if the icon the player is supposed to understand what element triggerd the event and because of the color he/she can understand if it had a positive or a negative impact on the scores.
+Because if the icon the player is supposed to understand what element triggerd the event and because of the color they can understand if it had a positive or a negative impact on the scores.
 I created 12 icons with 64x64px:
 ![icon](./media/icons/clouds-green.png)
 ![icon](./media/icons/distancing-green.png)
 ![icon](./media/icons/distancing-red.png)